excid3/jquery-cmd-t/readme.md

 # jquery-cmd-t

-jquery-cmd-t is a super simple jQuery plugin for adding quick filtering elements on a page.
+jquery-cmd-t is a super simple jQuery plugin for adding quick filtering elements on a page similar to Vim's Command-T and Ctrl-P plugins.
+Github also added the [File Finder](https://github.com/blog/793-introducing-the-file-finder) that this idea is mostly based on.

 ## Usage